IjzerenHein/famous-flex/README.md

 ## LayoutController

-[LayoutController](docs/LayoutController.md) lays out renderables based on:
+[LayoutController](docs/LayoutController.md) is a view that lays out renderables based on:
 - a layout-function
 - a data-source containing renderables
 - optional layout-options